-Ona Judge, known as Oney Judge Staines after marriage, was a bondwoman who worked on George Washington’s Mount Vernon labour camp/plantation, in Virginia.
+Ona Judge, known as Oney Judge Staines after marriage, was a bondwoman who worked on George Washington’s Mount Vernon labor camp/plantation, in Virginia.
 Beginning in 1789, she worked as a lady’s maid to First Lady Martha Washington in the presidential households in New York City and Philadelphia.
 In 1796, with the aid of Philadelphia’s free African-American community, she escaped from the President’s mansion in Philadelphia.
 Ona relocated to New Hampshire, where she lived for the rest of her life.
 Much is known of her life in comparison to other bondpeople at Mount Vernon because she was interviewed by abolitionist newspapers in 1845 and 1847.

 A silhouette of Ona Judge from Lives Bound Together, Mount Vernon.